-Sure, you can buy seed tape at many garden centers, but if you’re the kind of gardener seeking to use organic, heirloom, non-GMO seeds you’re in for quite a hunt.
+Sure, you can buy seed tape at many garden centers or even on Amazon.
+But if you’re looking for organic, heirloom, non-GMO seeds you’re in for quite a hunt.

-How To Make Seed Tape
+How To Make DIY Seed Tape

-You will need
+You will need:

 - Paper towels (unbleached, preferably made from recycled materials)

 - 1/4 cup flour

 - 2-4 teaspoons water

-• A toothpick or chopstick
+- A toothpick or chopstick

-• Your choice of seeds
+- Your choice of seeds

 1. Lay a paper towel out flat and cut it vertically into 1-inch strips.
 Depending on the brand you use, you should get 6-8 strips per sheet.